 The common mistake in the situation described above is preparing and presenting the finished plan without first getting any feedback to ensure it’s on the right track.
 Here’s how agile ideation could approach that project differently.

-While this process may seem longer, it actually moves just as quickly as landing “the big baked plan” after the first meeting.
+While this process may seem long, it actually moves just as quickly as landing “the big baked plan” after the first meeting.
 However, there is greater assurance that you are closer to the strategy, have finalized creative, and have a solid execution plan at the end of it.
 While I love the creative ideation and process, we need to take a step back and question how we can make the ‘process’ better.
 Take a stab at testing out agile ideation, I guarantee it will land you closer to strategy and creative at the end of the process – without the guesswork.